Théodore Nicolas Gobley: The first global overview of brain tissues chemical structure

-Gobley thus was the discoverer of the entirely new class of phospholipids and a founding pioneer in the understanding of the chemical basis of brain structure and build-up.
+Gobley thus was the discoverer of the new class of phospholipids and a pioneer in the understanding of the chemical basis of brain structure and build-up.

 Other research, investigations and discoveries

 In parallel, Gobley developed a number of additional threads of research of a more mainstream type:

 In cooperation with a French doctor, member of the Academie de Medecine, Jean-Léonard-Marie Poiseuille, he published some results on urea in blood and urine.

 In liaison with his commitment in public health matters and institutions, he involved himself in various studies on toxics, human nutrition and health, and the safety of industrial processes: thus he successively investigated toxins in toadstools (Recherches chimiques sur les champignons vénéneux, 1856), medicinal real or supposed properties of diverse plants, herbs and preparations, toxicity of lead in widespread tins used for cooking utensils, poisonous effects of rye.

-In the tradition of the methods of Robiquet, from the natural vanilla fruit, he obtained in 1858 the very first samples of pure vanillin, its active flavoring principle.
-Gobley lived just long enough to see this breakthrough bring about the advent of artificial industrial vanillin synthesis, in a process based on glycosides extracted from the sap of pine trees (1874), opening the path to the extraordinary expansion of the use of that very popular flavour.
-Incidentally that also brought about the complete collapse of the growing of natural vanilla and the related industry, but that was probably not intended by Gobley.
+In the tradition of the methods of Robiquet, from the natural vanilla fruit, he obtained in 1858 the pure vanillin, the active flavoring principle.
+Gobley lived to see this breakthrough bring about the advent of artificial industrial vanillin synthesis, in a process based on glycosides extracted from the sap of pine trees (1874).
+This opened the path to the expansion of the use of that very popular flavour.
+Incidentally that also brought about the complete collapse of the growing of natural vanilla and the related industry, but that may have not been intended by Gobley.